 Mark has a Bachelor of Applied Social Science with a major in counselling from Waikato Institute of Technology.
 He lives in the Nelson region with his daughter.

-degree was with SVS - Living Safe.
-She works one-on-one with women, men, and children and she
+degree was with RISE, formerly SVS - Living Safe.
+She works one-on-one with women, men, and

-co-facilitates an educative group programme for women.
+children and she co-facilitates an educative group programme for women.
 Lara was born in Nelson, grew up in Dunedin, and returned to live in Nelson in 2013.
-She is passionate about teaching people what healthy
+She is passionate about teaching

 Lara holds a Bachelor of Applied Social Sciences (Social Work) in 2015 and a Certificate in Introduction to Social Work and Counselling in 2010 from the Nelson Marlborough Institute of Technology.

-Kimberley is one of SVS - Living Safe’s Motueka-based Clinicians and she joined the organisation in 2019.
+Kimberley is one of RISE’s Motueka-based Clinicians and she joined the organisation in 2019.
 Recently she spent two years working with women suffering from postnatal depression and trauma.
 She has also worked with youth, spending one year as a high school counsellor and four years working with special needs youth.
 Kimberley says it’s rewarding to be part of the process of working alongside people of all ages as they navigate their way through challenges.

 Kimberley has a Bachelor of Counselling at Nelson Marlborough Institute of Technology.